UniMath/UniMath/UniMath/README.md

   makefile target `enforce-max-line-length` can be used to detect nonconforming files, and the target `show-long-lines` can be used to display the nonconforming lines.
+* Always use Coq's proof structuring syntax ( ` { } + - * ` ) to focus on a
+  single goal immediately after a tactic creates additional goals.
+* Within the core `Foundations` package:
+  * Do not start lines with `:` or with `:=`.
+  * One should normally put an extra blank line between units.
+Exceptions may be made for closely related items.

 Our files don't adhere yet to all of these conventions, but it's a goal we strive for.